 Please complete the HRA decision tool to see whether your project is ‘research’.
 If not, it may be service evaluation or audit.
 A service evaluation will seek to answer, “What standard does this service achieve?”.
 A clinical audit is about finding out if we are doing what we should be doing e.g., does the service meets a predefined standard?

 Yes.
 Unlike research, your application will not be reviewed by a Research Ethics Committee.
-However, it should still be ethical, and it will be reviewed by our Research Compliance Team.
+However, it should still be ethical, and it will be reviewed by our Research Governance Team.

 If you are a student undertaking a service evaluation as part of your course, you may be required to submit the project to your University’s Research Ethics Committee – your course supervisor will be able to provide guidance.
+However, that is separate to the Trust's review.
 We recommend contacting us about your project prior to sending it to university ethics; we sometimes receive applications which have been approved by the university but are not compatible with our Trust processes and data protection regulations.

 It is likely that you will need to obtain consent if you want to use person identifiable information during your research project or service evaluation.
 To comply with the law, consent must be explicit and fully informed; it can be given verbally or in writing.
 We have developed a template participant information sheet and consent form to cover different scenarios which you can adapt for your research project or service evaluation to ensure you meet the legal requirements relating to consent.